skovy/css-codemod/README.md

 css-codemod is a toolkit for running codemods (a.k.a. transforms) over many CSS files.

-## Usage
+## Install

-There are two ways to use css-codemod.
+There are a few ways to use css-codemod.

 First, using [npx](https://www.npmjs.com/package/npx) to execute the transform without need to explicitly install `css-codemod`.